PyConPL/Book/2017/workshops/pytest_parametric_tests/text.md

         yield connection
 ```

+Now every test that uses the _connection_ fixture (even transitively) will run
+twice, once with `PostgresDB()` and once with `SQLiteDB()`.

 Note that parametric fixtures have a little different syntax and need to accept
-the special `request` function parameter that has the entire context about the
+the special `request` function parameter that holds the entire context about
-test being run.
+the test being run.

 ------------

-In our fizzbuzz example, we might wan to test multiple facts about fizzbuzz
+In our fizzbuzz example, we might want to test multiple facts about fizzbuzz
 calls for 3, 6, 9, 333 etc. Instead of repeating the parameters every time
 or creating a global variable with list of numbers, we can crate a parametric
 fixture: